- Brand name

-- You have had an allergic reaction to Calcitriol-GA, calcitriol or any ingredients listed in the Ingredients section of this leaflet
+- You have had an allergic reaction to Calcitriol-GA, calcitriol, other Vitamin D compounds or any ingredients listed in the Ingredients section of this leaflet

-- You have high blood calcium levels (hypercalcaemia)
+- You have high level of calcium in your blood (called hypercalcaemia)

 - You have vitamin D toxicity

-- You are breastfeeding or wish to breastfeed.
+- You are breastfeeding or intend to breastfeed.

 Do not take Calcitriol-GA if the package shows signs of tampering or if the capsules do not look quite right.

 Do not take Calcitriol-GA if the expiry date (EXP) printed on the bottle has passed.

 If you take this medicine after the expiry date has passed, it may not work as well.